maratai/craftery/fiber_arts/looms.md

 - 6 harnesses, 6 treadles - counterbalance

 ## Saori Piccolo
-Secondhand Piccolo arrived!
-Setup is straightforward (since it was mostly asssembled).
 I love how petite this is - for my use case, this is perfect.
-I'm currently threading the heddles, will report back on the weaving experience!
+A great weaving experience for simplicity and lighter weights.
+It's pretty sturdy for its size/weight, given the aluminum frame, but this is not for heavy-duty weaving.

-Note that there are two height settings for the Piccolo; the lower one can (e.g.) accommodate children.
+There are two height settings for the Piccolo; the lower one can (e.g.) accommodate children.
 I'm told Saori looms are low-slung generally and not great for tall weavers, although there are 4" height risers as a paid add-on.
 I'm short (5'4") so this has absolutely not been an issue for me, but I'm guessing tall weavers will want to look elsewhere.

 **Specs**
 - weight: 15.3 lbs (7 kg)